Accounting - AAT Level 2 Foundation Certificate

 To be eligible for this course you must be 19 or over on 31st August prior to the course start date.

-You will also need to complete a literacy and numeracy screening assessment if you have not achieved GCSE mathematics and English at grade C or equivalent.
+You will need to complete a literacy and numeracy screening assessment if you have not achieved GCSE mathematics and English at grade C or equivalent.
+The entrance requirement is level 2 or above.

 You will also be considered if you have recently achieved a level 1 or 2 in Bookkeeping.